SparkliTwizzl/plurality-utilities/README.md

 }
 ```

-##### 4.1.3.2 - Templates must contain marker symbols for the tool to replace in order for them to do anything.
+##### 4.1.3.2 - Templates must contain marker symbols for the tool to replace in order for them to do anything

 Certain symbols will be replaced by fields from entries in the input file by default.
 This is how templates are able to be used to generate macros.